KennyLowe/AzureStack-Labs/Custom Policy/README.md

     -OutFile $localTemplate
     ```

-2. Open c:\temp\azuredeploy.json in Visual Studio.
+2. Open c:\temp\azuredeploy.json in Visual Studio Code.
 Locate the line with Standard_GRS (around line 7).
 This setting (geo-redundant storage) is not available in Azure Stack, so the policy rejected it.
 Change it to "Standard_LRS" (locally-redundant storage) and save the file.

     ![subscription name](./images/changeTemplate.png)